jamiemill/missioncontrol_core/README.markdown

 ## More Info

-Please see the readme file inside each plugin for more info.
+Please see the readme file inside the other plugins for more info.

 Copyright (c) 2009-2010 Jamie Mill - jamiermill/a/gmail.com